Quality Screen Co. - All Products

 There is also some Hardware specifically made for Wood Windows.
 It is called "Wood Window Hardware" and consists of Wire Loops attached to the bottom of the Screen that hooks over Ball Head Screws in the window sill.

-Back to How To Guides Main Page Back to "How To" Guides
+Back to Window Screen Measuring Guides Back to Window Screen Measuring Guides